 To ensure that the voice of the faculty is paramount in the selection of the next platform, we have empaneled a University-wide Faculty LMS Succession Committee with representatives from the Colleges and Schools and from elected governance bodies.
 The list of committee members can be found HERE.

-The charge of the committee is to review Brightspace and Canvas, solicit feedback, and by May 1, 2021, select the LMS that is most likely to cultivate effective learning at Notre Dame.
+The charge of the committee is to review Brightspace and Canvas, solicit feedback, and by the end of May 2021, select the LMS that is most likely to cultivate effective learning at Notre Dame.